junxit/us-congress-bills-113/metadata.md

 - 2013-02-13 — Introduced in House
 - 2013-02-13 — Introduced in House
 - 2013-02-13 — Referred to the House Committee on House Administration.
+- 2013-03-06 — Committee on House Administration discharged.
+- 2013-03-06 — Committee on House Administration discharged.
+- 2013-03-06 — Considered by unanimous consent. (consideration: CR H997)
+- 2013-03-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-03-06 — Mr. Harper asked unanimous consent to discharge from committee and consider.
+- 2013-03-06 — On agreeing to the resolution Agreed to without objection. (text: CR H997)
+- 2013-03-06 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H997)